 Implemented in 1966, Medi-Cal is a public health insurance program that provides comprehensive health care services for low-income individuals including families with children, seniors, persons with disabilities, foster care, pregnant women, and low income people with specific diseases such breast cancer or HIV/AIDS.
 Medi-Cal is financed equally by the State and federal government6.
-Medi-Cal also forms California's largest safety-net program whose providers are defined by their willingness to serve patients regardless of the patients' ability to pay for services rendered, and by the proportion of vulnerable populations included in their case mix.
-Medi-Cal funding is a vitally important factor in sustaining California's health care safety-net.
+Medi-Cal is part of California's largest safety-net program whose providers are defined by their willingness to serve patients regardless of the patients' ability to pay for services rendered, and by the proportion of vulnerable populations included in their case mix.
+Medi-Cal funding is a vitally important factor in sustaining California's overall health delivery system.

 Medi-Cal plays a significant role in providing health care coverage to California's overall population.
 In February 2016, Medi-Cal provided health care coverage for more than 13 million people, or roughly 33% of the state's population.
 Medi-Cal also financed 50% of the State's births, and provided health care coverage for 50% of California's children.
-99
+8,9